Crimes Against Children/Online Predators

 Signatory countries of the treaty are obligated, with certain limited exceptions and conditions, to return an internationally abducted child under 16 to the country from which they habitually reside if an application to the Hague Convention is made within one year from the date of the wrongful abduction.
 The Hague Convention only applies to abductions between countries who have signed the treaty.

-Each signatory country has designated a Central Authority to carry out specialized duties under the Convention.
 The U.S. Department of State, Office of Children’s Issues, has been designated as the Central Authority under the Hague Convention for the United States.
 Questions concerning the Hague Convention should be addressed to:

 U.S. Department of State

 SA-17, 9th Floor

 Fax: (202) 736-9132